Chapter 4. References

 QR4.7.6 Dark Matter

-In the 1950s, astronomers discovered that our galaxy rotated as if it had more matter than its visible stars allowed, five times more in fact.
-They concluded that most of the galaxy was “dark matter”, dark because it can’t be seen and matter because it caused gravity.
-Studying the rotation curves of other galaxies extended this conclusion to them and dark matter is now thought to be about 85% of the matter of the universe and quarter of its total energy.
-From its effects, we infer that dark matter exists as a halo around the supermassive black hole at the center of almost every galaxy, including ours.
+In the 1950s, astronomers discovered that our galaxy rotated as if it had more matter than its stars allowed, five times more in fact.
+They concluded that this was due to dark matter, dark because it can’t be seen, and matter because it caused gravity.
+The rotation curves of other galaxies suggested they were the same, so astronomers now estimate that about 85% of the matter of the universe is dark.
+Based on its effects, dark matter seems to exist as a halo around the black hole at the center of almost every galaxy, including ours.

-If mass arises when a quantum processing excess repeats over time, what else could give a halo that generates mass?
-One possibility is that the black hole at the galaxy center traps light in an “orbit” around it.
-This is possible because light too close to a black hole is pulled in and light too far away escapes but at some radius, light will constantly circle in a large loop (Figure 4.26).
+What then does a processing model suggest?
+If mass arises when net processing repeats at a point, what halo could do that?
+We expect the black hole at the galaxy center to trap light in a circle around it.
+Light close to the black hole is pulled in, and light far away escapes, but at some radius, it will constantly circle in a loop (Figure 4.27).

 Next